-The title of this article is not a misprint.
-It is not “Sex and gas”, but indeed SEGS (Solar Energy Generating Systems) and gas.
-But as we shall see, SEGS is indeed the way the way solar energy generation can and has been made “more sexy”.
+The title of this article isn’t a misprint.
+It’s not “Sex and gas”, but indeed SEGS (Solar Energy Generating Systems) and gas.
+But as we shall see, SEGS is indeed the way solar energy generation can and has been made “sexier”.

 “Altogether, nine trough power plants, also called solar energy generating systems (SEGS), were built in the 1980s in the Mojave Desert near Barstow, California.
 These plants have a combined capacity of 354 megawatts (MW), the world’s largest generating capacity of solar electricity, and today generate enough electricity to meet the needs of approximately 500,000 people” (Ref.14;1).

-SEGS, or trough technology as it is also known, is far older and more established than power towers, as we shall soon see.
-Its ancestry can be traced back to the original burning mirrors and hot boxes, used by the very first pioneers investigating concentrating solar power.
+SEGS, or trough technology as it’s also known, is far older and more established than power towers, as we shall soon see.
+Its ancestry can be traced back to the original burning mirrors and hot boxes used by the very first pioneers who investigated concentrating solar power.
 Huge solar power developments are currently planned for Spain and the Mojave Desert, where a solar park of more than 500 MW is surprisingly close to reality.
-Enormous solar farms using SEGS technology are also planned for North Africa, where the power will be carried beneath the Mediterranean to Europe by submerged HVDC cables.
-An even bigger plan is for just about all the entire energy in the United States to be generated from solar power, particularly SEGS power.
+Enormous solar farms using SEGS technology are also planned for North Africa, where power will be carried beneath the Mediterranean to Europe by submerged HVDC cables.
+An even bigger plan is for just about all the energy in the United States to be generated from solar power, particularly SEGS power.

-This is not science fiction, but science fact.
-Strangely, SEGS, which is often touted as the means to replace the world’s dependency on fossil fuels, actually depends on natural gas to produce viable deliverable electrical energy on demand.
-And the story soon gets a lot stranger, for the economics of building SEGS plants, in fact, the economics of building all solar energy plants, is crucially dependant on the going price of fossil fuels.
+This isn’t science fiction, but science fact.
+Strangely, SEGS, which is often touted as the means to replace the world’s dependence on fossil fuels, actually depends on natural gas to produce viable deliverable electrical energy on demand.
+And the story soon gets a lot stranger, as the economics of building SEGS plants, and the economics of building all solar energy plants is crucially dependent on the going price of fossil fuels.

 In fact, the company that built the first SEGS plants went bankrupt because fuel prices plunged in the late 1980s and early 1990s.
-But, despite this, the plants they built have continued to generate 354 MW of electricity at a profit.
-Like much of solar power, there is quite literally nothing new under the sun.
-To understand SEGS, we first need to understand something of Frank Shuman, who developed and pioneered many of the key principles nearly a century ago.
+Despite this, the plants they built have continued to generate 354 MW of electricity at a profit.
+Like much of solar power, there’s quite literally nothing new under the sun.
+To understand SEGS, we first need to understand something about Frank Shuman, who developed and pioneered many of the key principles nearly a century ago.
 Like much of solar energy, we need to go back in time to understand the future.

 “He [Shuman] hoped to build 20 250 square miles of reflectors in the Sahara, giving the world in perpetuity the 270 million horsepower per year to equal all the [coal] fuel mined in 1909” (Ref.1;110).

 There are many differences between the two visions.
-Shuman was not thinking of generating electricity but of pumping water for irrigation, by using steam power generated by the heat of the sun.
-And, although he included the Southwest USA in his plans and built several demonstration plants in the USA (in the Philadelphia suburb of Tacony, as we shall see), his main success was building the what was then the world’s largest solar powered pumping plant in Africa.
+Shuman wasn’t thinking of generating electricity but of pumping water for irrigation by using steam power generated by the heat of the sun.
+And, although he included the Southwest USA in his plans and built several demonstration plants in the USA (in the Philadelphia suburb of Tacony), his main success was building what was then the world’s largest solar-powered pumping plant in Africa.
 In Meadi, Egypt, to be precise.

 An immensely practical man

-“When a sky light would break [in the USA before 1892], anyone standing underneath would be seriously injured or even killed.
-In many cases, aesthetically unappealing nets would be suspended below skylights to prevent any tragic occurrences.
-By the age of twenty-eight, Shuman had patented a process for the manufacture of wire glass using a regenerative furnace to melt the glass, annealing ovens and sets of specially designed rollers to roll the glass into sheets”(Ref.3;1).
+“When a skylight broke [in the USA before 1892], anyone standing underneath would be seriously injured or even killed.
+In many cases, aesthetically unappealing nets were suspended below skylights to prevent any tragic occurrences.
+By the age of twenty-eight, Shuman had patented a process for the manufacture of wire glass using a regenerative furnace to melt the glass, annealing ovens, and sets of specially designed rollers to roll the glass into sheets”(Ref.3;1).

 Not bad going for a man who, although possessing s strong desire to learn and practice science, left public school after only three years.
 The success of this invention enabled Frank Shuman to leave the Tacony Iron and Metal Company and begin a career as an independent inventor in 1892.
 And what an inventor!
-In 1903, he had invented and patented a process for concrete building foundations making concrete piles with a hollow metal pole at the center.
+In 1903, he’d invented and patented a process for concrete building foundations that made concrete piles with a hollow metal pole at the center.
 This eliminated the need for massive excavations for foundations.

 In 1908, Shuman invented and patented a machine that effectively removed oil from wool.
-And, in 1914, the same year that World War One broke out, he invented the most durable safety glass to date, experimenting with and improving upon gas masks of his day.
+And, in 1914, the same year that WW1 broke out, he invented the most durable safety glass to date, experimenting with and improving upon gas masks of his day.

-Today, these inventions of Frank Shuman are largely forgotten: even though his pioneering work on concrete piles quite literally supports most large buildings today.
+Today, Frank Shuman’s inventions are largely forgotten even though his pioneering work on concrete piles quite literally supports most large buildings today.
 The foundations of Shuman’s work came not from academic learning, but from practical work experience, first as a chemist in a dye factory, and then working in his uncle’s firm, the Tacony Iron and Metal Company, where he taught himself much about engineering.

-Also largely forgotten is how close Frank Shuman came to getting the world to use solar power on a practical, commercial scale just before World War One.
-Few people today know or care that the key technology for the huge SEGS solar power plants planned for tomorrow, the trough-shaped reflectors that concentrate the sun’s heat onto a pipe in their centre, did not really come from research programmes in Israel and the USA that involved millions of dollars, many Ph.Ds and years of work.
+Also largely forgotten is how close Frank Shuman came to getting the world to use solar power on a practical, commercial scale just before WW1.
+Few people today know or care that the key technology for the huge SEGS solar power plants planned for tomorrow, the trough-shaped reflectors that concentrate the sun’s heat onto a pipe in their center, didn’t really come from research programs in Israel and the USA that involved millions of dollars, many Ph.Ds, and years of work.

 Back to the box